ericwudayi/ericwudayi.github.io/docs/paper/Unsupervised Data Selection via Discrete Speech Representation for ASR.md

 - Speech recognition and ASR in small meeting room.

 **Condition**:
-- Maybe we don't have many data on target domain $T$, but you have another large "unlabeled" dataset $G$.
-However, this dataset may have too many data that you don't care about.
+- Maybe don't have many data on target domain $T$, but have another large "unlabeled" dataset $G$.
+However, this dataset may have too many data that is un-related to target domain.

-- Maybe you have a general model $M$, and you need to fine-tune this model to fit target domain $T$.
+- Have a general model $M$, and need to fine-tune this model to fit target domain $T$.

 **Problem**: